Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 ### Defining more services and providers

 So let's define some more services.
-These are just sketches, and as we work through the problem we'll probably find problems.
+These are just sketches, and as we build this we'll probably find problems.
 They also have fewer methods than real services would have (though the Interface-Segregation Principle does counsel caution in making services too big).